By: Meera Eragoda, Staff Writer

 I asked Chenier if I could interview her further about ALOT, and we met in her office in the AQ on a rainy Friday afternoon.
 Chenier has a short, purple pixie cut and greeted me with a cup of tea in her hand, projecting an image that screamed both edgy and down to earth.
 The cushioned bench that I made myself comfortable on was right beside the window overlooking the observatory and resembled a reading nook, making her office feel more inviting than most.

 Chenier started by talking about how she came to found the collection through research on her Master’s thesis titled “Tough ladies and troublemakers: Toronto’s public lesbian community, 1955–1965” which eventually evolved into the final publication “Sex, Intimacy, and Desire among Men of Chinese Heritage and Women of Non-Asian Heritage in Toronto, 1910–1950.”
-It was really cool to see the evolution of her work and the value of oral history, which can also be seen on interracialintimacies.org and it is highly worth checking out.
+It was intriguing to see the evolution of her work and the value of oral history.
+The project, which can be found on interracialintimacies.org, is highly worth checking out.

-Some examples of content she collected in the early days of the archive has tapes from a radio show and tapes from a gay cable television show from Alberta.
-Now the archives have collected recordings from various places in both Canada and the US, including a tape of Angela Davis, a Black feminist activist (and one of my personal heroes) at the Orpheum.
+Some examples of content she collected in the early days of the archive were tapes from a radio show and tapes from a gay cable television show from Alberta.
+Now the archives have expanded to include recordings from various places in both Canada and the US, including a tape of Angela Davis, a Black feminist activist (and one of my personal heroes), giving a speech at the Orpheum.

-Chenier also explained that when she has the funding to hire a part-time archivist, she makes sure to advertise that ALOT is gathering new statements on social media and other platforms.
-Being an archivist, Chenier wanted to gather diverse experiences and staff for ALOT and makes sure to reach out to people both in Canada and the US.
+Chenier explained that the growth of the archives is dependent on her funding.
+She’s less restricted when she is able to hire a part-time archivist and is then able to put out calls for oral histories on social media and other platforms.
+Being an archivist, Chenier finds it vital to gather diverse experiences and makes sure to reach out to people both in Canada and the US.